Dhruval7878/aorta/README.md

 ## Technologies

 Authentication and Database Setup
-This project uses Kinde for authentication and Neo4j for the database.
+This project uses clerk for authentication and Neo4j for the database.
 Make sure you have your credentials set up as described above.

 Components and Libraries Used
 Next.js (TypeScript + Tailwind CSS): For building the user interface.
-Kinde: For authentication.
+clerk: For authentication.
 ShadCN: As the component library.
 Neo4j: As the database.